-This article deals with the histories of the native peoples of North America, and especially focusses on those of the United States and Canada from contact times onwards.
-Another articles offers a survey of North American peoples in pre-Contact times.
+This article deals with the histories of the Native Americans of North America from contact times onwards.
+Another article offers a survey of North American peoples in pre-Contact times.

 The coming of the Europeans to the Americas was a catastrophe for the Native American peoples.
 This can be seen in something as basic as population figures.
 In pre-contact times estimates of total numbers of Native Americans vary from just under one million to as much as ten million.
 By the end of the 19th century it stood at a mere quarter of a million – a drastic decline by any measure.